By Kaitlyn Ersek on Dec 1, 2022 10:15:00 AM

 - Did you conduct soil tests?
 If so, what do those tests say about the soil and your current program?

 - Consider that bad results can even be a result of a previous application.

 - Pull a cancel report from your sales CRM.
-Was there a specific route or time of year where cancels were higher than usual?
+Was there a specific route or time of year when cancels were higher than usual?
 This may point to an agronomic or training problem.

 For additional information on how to analyze your previous years’ results, watch the video from 3:00 – 25:00.

 When looking at nutrients, plan out your total target for nutrient levels.
-This includes nitrogen, phosphorus, potassium and micronutrients.
-Liquid fertilizers will allow you to tune up or tune down the pounds of nutrients you are applying to suit weather events, while granular is less flexible.
+This includes nitrogen, phosphorus, potassium, and micronutrients.
+Liquid fertilizers will allow you to tune up or tune down the pounds of nutrients you are applying to suit weather events, while granular fertilizer is less flexible.

 Regardless of the pounds of a particular nutrient, make sure you are also considering your nutrient sources.
 For example, nitrogen isn’t just nitrogen.
 Depending on the source of nitrogen you are applying, you can expect a different agronomic result.
-Urea nitrogen is quick releasing and gives you a quick green up, while a slow-release nitrogen like a Methylated Urea, will give you a slow, mid and quick release, ultimately extending the green results for a longer period.
+Urea nitrogen is quick releasing and gives you a quick green-up.
+In contrast, slow-release nitrogen like Methylated Urea or Triazone, will give you a slow, mid, and quick release, ultimately extending the green results for a longer period.

 For additional information on fertilizer, watch the video from 25:00 – 34:00.

 When it comes to controlling weeds, project the timing of that weed control by weeks or months, not by application round.
-This is because soil temperatures may drastically change from the start of an application round to the end of a round, and as a result you may need to tailor your weed control applications to provide the best agronomic result.
-With current technology, liquid weed controls are always going to work better than granular controls.
+This is because soil temperatures may drastically change from the start of an application round to the end of a round, and as a result, you may need to tailor your weed control applications to provide the best agronomic result.
+With current technology, liquid weed controls will always work better than granular controls.

 For additional information on weed control, watch the video from 34:00 – 41:00.